mrkaleArduinoLib/gbj_memory/README.md

     uint8_t fill(uint16_t position, uint16_t dataLen, uint8_t fillValue);

 #### Parameters
-- **position**: Memory position where the storing should start.
+- **position**: Logical memory position where the storing should start.
 The input value is limited to maximal supported capacity in bytes counting from 0.
-  - *Valid values*: non-negative integer 0 ~ [getCapacityByte()](#getCapacityByte) - 1
+  - *Valid values*: non-negative integer 0 ~ ([getCapacityByte()](#getCapacityByte) - 1)
   - *Default value*: None

 - **dataLen**: Number of bytes to be filled in memory.
-If there are provided more bytes to fill from the position to the end of chip capacity, exceeding memory position are ignored without generating an error.
+If there are provided more bytes to fill from the position to the end of the memory capacity, exceeding memory positions are ignored without generating an error.
   - *Valid values*: non-negative integer 0 ~ 65535
   - *Default value*: None